milanowicz/BrowserDetection.js/README.md

 * Check if an Browser the Internet Explorer and which version from it.

-* Check if Mobile Device is.
+* Check if mobile or desktop Device is.

     * Android
+    * Apple
     * BlackBerry
     * iOS
+    * Linux
     * Opera
     * Windows